hetida/hetida-designer/docs/adapter_system/generic_rest_adapters/web_service_interface.md

 Same rules as in the corresponding GET endpoint apply here, only timestamp handling is different.
 The runtime will not try to convert a DateTimeIndex of the Pandas DataFrame to send into a timestamp column.
 Actually when Posting results, the index will be completely ignored.
 If index data should be send it should be converted into a column as part of the workflow.

 ##### Retrieving attached dataframe metadata
-Analogous to the corresponding GET endpoint, metadata stored in the Pandas dataframe `attrs` attribute will be sent by the designer runtime in a header `Data-Attributes` as a base64-encoded UTF8-encoded JSON string.
+Analogous to the corresponding GET endpoint, metadata stored in the Pandas DataFrame `attrs` attribute will be sent by the designer runtime in a header `Data-Attributes` as a base64-encoded UTF8-encoded JSON string.

 ## A minimal Generic Rest adapter